Autarkieguide

 Monocrystalline solar modules – efficient and space-saving

 Monocrystalline modules consist of a single, high-purity silicon crystal.
 Manufacturing is more complex, but the result is a very powerful module with high efficiency.
-These modules are usually black or dark grey and are characterized by a homogeneous cell structure out of.
+These modules are mostly black or dark grey and are characterized by a homogeneous cell structure out of.

 ✅ Advantages: